huggingface/hub-docs/docs/hub/models-tasks.md

 * 🤗 using a `transformers` model
 * 🐳 using a model from an [officially supported library](/docs/hub/libraries)
 * 🖨️ using a model with custom inference code.
-This option is experimental and has downsides, so it's always suggested to use any of the other two approaches if possible.
+This experimental option has downsides, so we recommend using one of the other approaches.

-Finally, there are a couple of UI elements that can be added, such as the task icon and the widget, that complete the integration in the Hub. 📷
+Finally, you can add a couple of UI elements, such as the task icon and the widget, that complete the integration in the Hub. 📷

-Some steps are orthogonal, you don't need to do them in order. **You don't need the Inference API to add the icon.** This means that, even if there isn't full integration at the moment, users can still search for models of a given task.
+Some steps are orthogonal; you don't need to do them in order. **You don't need the Inference API to add the icon.** This means that, even if there isn't full integration yet, users can still search for models of a given task.

 ## Adding new tasks to the Hub